Frequently asked questions:Excess cortisol and testing

 Collapse

 A DST is 1 of 3 tests available to measure cortisol levels and is the most sensitive testing option.
-It's also the first step to help your healthcare provider understand if a condition called Cushing syndrome (hypercortisolism) is causing your ongoing excess cortisol.
-Additional testing may also be necessary to confirm a diagnosis.
+It's also the first step to help a healthcare professional understand if a condition called endogenous hypercortisolism is causing your signs and symptoms.
+Additional testing may be necessary to confirm a diagnosis.

 Collapse

-Once your healthcare provider decides to test your cortisol level with a DST, here’s what you can expect:
+Once your healthcare professional decides to test your cortisol level with a DST, here’s what you can expect:

-• Your healthcare provider will prescribe a 1 mg dexamethasone tablet for you to take the night before you're scheduled to have your blood drawn.
-The tablet should be taken between 11:00 PM and 12:00 AM
+• Your healthcare professional will prescribe a 1 mg dexamethasone tablet.
+This tablet should be taken between 11:00 PM and 12:00 AM

-• The following morning, you will have your blood drawn between 8:00 AM and 9:00 AM.
+• The following morning, you will need to have your blood drawn between 8:00 AM and 9:00 AM.
 The blood sample will then be sent to a lab

-• The lab will use your blood sample to test your cortisol level, and then the results will be sent to you and your healthcare provider.
-Be sure to discuss the results with your healthcare provider
+• The lab will use your blood sample to test your cortisol level.
+The results will be sent to you and your healthcare professional.
+Be sure to discuss the results with your healthcare professional

 Collapse

-If your cortisol level is at or below 1.8 μg/dL, it could mean your uncontrolled high blood sugar is being caused by something else.
-Talk to your healthcare provider about occasionally retesting your cortisol level, as they can change over time.
+If your cortisol level is at or below 1.8 μg/dL, it could mean your uncontrolled high blood pressure and/or high blood sugar are being caused by something else.
+Talk to your healthcare professional about occasionally retesting your cortisol level, as it can change over time.

-If your cortisol level is higher than 1.8 μg/dL, Cushing syndrome (hypercortisolism) could be the cause of your ongoing excess cortisol.
-Your healthcare provider may want to run additional tests to confirm a diagnosis.
-Learn more about Cushing syndrome.
+If your cortisol level is higher than 1.8 μg/dL, endogenous hypercortisolism could be the cause of your uncontrolled high blood pressure and/or high blood sugar.
+Your healthcare professional may want to run additional tests to confirm a diagnosis.
+Learn more about endogenous hypercortisolism.

 Collapse

-The DST is the most sensitive testing option because it measures cortisol secretion from the adrenal gland.
+The DST is the most sensitive testing option and measures cortisol secretion from the adrenal gland.
 If you take a 1 mg dexamethasone tablet, cortisol from the adrenal gland should be suppressed.
-However, if your cortisol levels remain high after taking dexamethasone, it could mean the cause of excess cortisol is something from inside the body, like a growth on the adrenal or pituitary gland.
+However, if your cortisol levels remain high after taking dexamethasone, it could mean the cause of excess cortisol is something inside the body, like a growth on the adrenal or pituitary gland.

 There are 3 tests that measure cortisol.
 The DST is the most sensitive testing option because it measures whether cortisol levels in the body can be suppressed.